HowestX/howestx-docs/final.md

 #### Persistance

-There are main database systems in use for edX:
+These are the main database systems in use for edX:

 * MySQL, a popular relational database
 * MongoDB, a popular JSON-based NoSQL database